Ingestion Controls

 • Complete traces ingested (blue): The percentage of traces that have been ingested by Datadog.

 • Complete traces dropped by the tracer rate limiter (orange): When you choose to manually set the service ingestion rate as a percentage with trace sampling rules, a rate limiter is automatically enabled, set to 100 traces per second by default.
-See the rate limiter documentation to manually configure this rate.
+See the rate limiter documentation to change this rate.

 • Traces dropped due to the Agent CPU or RAM limit (red): This mechanism may drop spans and create incomplete traces.
 To fix this, increase the CPU and memory allocation for the infrastructure that the Agent runs on.